kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 3 - An interactive Euler diagram of the common variants in samples located in the Americas.
-Hovering over the ellipses displays a popup with information about the samples.
+        <span style="font-weight: bold;">Figure 3 - Overlap in common variants between samples from the Americas.</span> This Euler diagram is interactive; hovering over the ellipses displays a popup with information about the samples.
 It is not mathematically possible to generate ellipses with a given overlap without distortions to the areas.
 See the Technical details section (below) for statistics quantifying the slight errors in this and following Euler diagrams.
     </p>
 </center>
 <br>